Affiliate links on SoundGuys may earn us a commission. Learn more.

 At a glance though, the specs make me reconsider—maybe the Life A1 could be the perfect workout companion.
 We tested the A1 for a week to see how it performs.

-Editor’s note: this review was updated on November 25, 2021, to include mic poll results, an updated frequency response chart, expand the list of buying options, and updated scoring.
+Editor’s note: this review was updated on August 19, 2022, to update mic poll results, add FAQs, add EQ chart suggestion, expand the list of buying options, and update formatting.